dmcblab/InfoGenomeR/README.md

                  Directory that contains copy number bins from a control genome.
         -s, --germ_LocSeq_result (required for somatic mode)
                  Local segmentation results from a control genome.
+        --stringent
+                 stringent condition for low-confidence regions (default: F). turn off if the graph simplification will be applied.
         -o, --out_dir
                  If it already exists, results are overlaid (default: InfoGenomeR_job) -h, --help